MykalMachon/mykal.codes/src/pages/uses.md

 ## Servers & Hardware

-I have an ever-growing homelab in my office as well, that has a few servers.
+I have an ever-growing homelab in my office as well.
+The lab has a few servers, but not much else.

 ### NAS Server (a.k.a MoonTurtle)